What is a codicil?

-This means that the Will is considered as having been signed and witnessed on the date of the codicil and includes any changes or amendments made by the codicil.
-A reference to an existing Will in the Codicil is enough to show that the testator intended to make amendments to the existing Will
+A codicil ‘republishes’ the will, ie, the will is considered as having been signed and witnessed on the date of the codicil and includes any changes or amendments made by the codicil.
+A reference to an existing will in the codicil is enough to show you intended to make amendments to the existing will.

 A power of appointment in the will is not revoked by the marriage/civil partnership.

-The Will is not revoked if the testator/trix separates from the spouse/civil partner.
-If there is an intention to separate, it is advisable that the existing Will is reviewed, amended or even changed to reflect the change in circumstances.
+The will is not revoked if you separate from your spouse/civil partner.
+If there is an intention to separate, it is advisable to review, amend or change the existing will to reflect the change in circumstances.

-A will can be revoked by destroying it provided that the testator had the intention of revoking the Will by destroying it either personally or by some other person in his presence or direction.
-Destruction must be “the burning, tearing or otherwise destroying the same” (S2 Wills Act 1837).
-If the Will was destroyed by accident, there is no requisite intention and therefore the Will has not been revoked.
+A will can be revoked by destroying it provided you intend to revoke the will by destroying it either personally or by some other person in your presence or direction.
+The will must be completely destroyed (eg, by burning it), as if part of the will remains and your intention to destroy it was not known, it may still be held valid.
+If the will was destroyed by accident, there is no requisite intention and therefore the will has not been revoked.

-Supposing the testator is not present but there is an intention to revoke the will (i.e. the will is kept in the bank’s vault) there must be written instructions from the testator to the bank manager expressly stating that the will must be destroyed.
-Without written directions the Will is not considered revoked.
+If you are not present but there is an intention to revoke the will (ie, the will is kept in the bank’s vault) there must be written instructions from you to the bank manager expressly stating that the will must be destroyed.
+Without written directions, the will is not revoked.

-If there are any signs of tearing, burning or staple marks in the face of the Will an affidavit of plight and condition must be included with the Will when it is submitted to Probate.
+If there are any signs of tearing, burning or staple marks on the face of the will, an affidavit of plight and condition must be included with the will when it is submitted to probate.